 The three singles from this album – Fast Car, Talkin’ ‘Bout A Revolution and Baby Can I Hold You – quickly became incredibly famous and rightly remain so today.
 That said, they are by no means superior to the other songs on this album, all of which are worthy of exploration.

 If I had to pick one favourite it would be She’s Got Her Ticket (see below).
-Although primarily a folk album, She’s Got Her Ticket is, stylistically and texturally at least, quite a departure from the other songs.
-The band enter into a vibrant and authentic reggae groove, complete with some particularly tasteful guitar playing; the perfect backdrop to Tracy Chapman’s incredibly soulful vocal performance.
+Although primarily an acoustic album, She’s Got Her Ticket is, stylistically and texturally at least, quite a departure from the other songs.
+The band enter into a vibrant and authentic reggae groove, complete with some particularly tasteful guitar playing.
+The perfect backdrop to Tracy Chapman’s incredibly soulful vocal performance.
 In the middle of a record which focuses the listener on some fairly uncomfortable themes, She’s Got Her Ticket offers up a strong sense of hope.

 Influence On Me